Water and effluents / Emission /

 Volatile organic compounds (VOC) are considered as major causal substances of photochemical oxidants and are subject to the voluntary reduction effort under the Clean Air Act.

-We work to reduce VOC with enhancements to the processing equipment, and proper handling and storage of the compounds.
-We set our voluntary reduction targets at 55% reduction from the fiscal 2000 level, which was higher than the industry target of 50%, and achieved it in fiscal 2012.
-Since then, we have been reducing emissions at levels exceeding this target.
-In fiscal 2022, we achieved a 72.2% reduction compared with the fiscal 2000 level.
+We work to reduce VOC emissions by installing the VOC processing equipment and ensuring proper handling and storage of the compounds.
+We set our voluntary reduction target at 55% reduction from the fiscal 2000 level, which is higher than the industry target of 50%, and have been successfully reducing emissions at levels exceeding the target.
+In fiscal 2023, we continued to implement measures and achieved a 74.6% reduction compared with the fiscal 2000 level, achieving the reduction target.

 VOC processing equipment